-Clare Arts Office is delighted to announce the launch of Visual Voices, a new series of free online art tours specifically available to people of older age in Clare.
-This opportunity has come about thanks to funding from the Creative Ireland Programme.
+In 2021, during COVID, Clare Arts Office launched Visual Voices, a series of free online art tours specifically available to people of older age in Clare.
+This opportunity come about thanks to funding from the Creative Ireland Programme.

 Visual Voices links a number of projects and programmes by Clare County Council in the area of Arts and Health in Clare to deliver an in-depth programme of online visual arts experiences to older people who may have difficulty accessing galleries and exhibition spaces in Clare.
 It is based on Age and Opportunity’s ‘Azure’ Programme which was developed in collaboration with the Irish Museum of Modern Art (IMMA), Dublin and inspired by the highly successful art tours ‘Meet me at MoMA’ running for many years for those living with dementia and their carers’, at New York’s Museum of Modern Art.